Charging axially symmetric interior solutions in General Relativity

 Note that the matching is done here on a spheroid surface with constant radius $r=R$.
 In more general cases the matching can be done a surface $f(r,\theta)=0$ and the analysis performed in this paper should be generalized accordingly.

-As avenues for further work, the magnetized solution presented in our paper should be suitable to construct more realistic models of magnetars, by adding the slow-rotation in a perturbative way, along the lines of \cite{Hartle:1967he}, \cite{Benhar:2005gi}.
+As avenues for further work, the magnetized solutions presented in our paper should be suitable to construct more realistic models of magnetars, by adding the slow-rotation in a perturbative way, along the lines of \cite{Hartle:1967he}, \cite{Benhar:2005gi}.
 Another interesting extension of the present work would involve a study of the star’s anisotropy effect on the propagation of various fields in this background, on the lines of the study presented in \cite{Dariescu:2017ima}, \cite{Dariescu:2018dyy}, \cite{Dariescu:2010zz}.
 Finally, it should be intersecting to study the extension of these results in spaces with higher dimensions using a solution generation procedure as in \cite{Stelea:2009ur}.

-This work was supported by a grant of Ministery of Research and Innovation, CNCS - UEFISCDI, project number PN-III-P4-ID-PCE-2016-0131, within PNCDI III.